johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 The accelerometer is used to disable the keyboard / trackpad when rotating the screen into "tent" mode.
 But since the accelerometer is not detected, this trigger is not going to work.
-Luckily, there is another triger for when the laptop is in "tablet" mode, fully rotated, which does work to disable the keyboard/trackpad.
+Luckily, there is another trigger for when the laptop is in "tablet" mode, fully rotated, which does work to disable the keyboard/trackpad.
 However, it doesn't enable input when retruning the laptop to tent/laptop modes, so you have to fully close the laptop (triggering suspend as a side effect) to enable input again.
 So, to use tent mode with key input disabled, you just have to enter tablet mode first.